 F O R E S T

 Like many of my work adding a special companion to accompany its portrait counterpart is very crucial in developing a full painted story.
 Calmly sitting at attention looking up at her in search of clarity and security.
 The frog; who itself is a combination of 2 backgrounds coming together as one; sits there trying to predict what the next steps are and if danger lies ahead of them.
-As the frog searches for guidance they woman looks out to the audience with wide eyes filled with confidence.
-With a slight smirk on her face she stands with confidence, head raised high as the light hits her cheek bones and top of her back shoulder blades; her features are full of history.
+As the frog searches for guidance, the woman looks out to the audience with wide eyes filled with confidence.
+With a slight smirk on her face, she stands with confidence, head raised high as the light hits her cheekbones and top of her back shoulder blades; her features are full of history.
 She is a spinning image of her ancestors wildest dreams and her frog companion biggest supporter.
-Turning the stories and life experience I heard from the young afro-latina I turned them into a image of strength, power and pride.
+Turning the stories and life experience I heard from the young afro-latina I turned them into an image of strength, power, and pride.
 This is who I saw when I heard her stories.
 No longer having to feel like her only option was to pick a side of herself.
-Instead she owned both of her identities in complete self love.
+Instead, she owned both of her identities in complete self-love.